rdcoletta/meffs_networks/README.md

 > In general, kDiff plots from GWAS effects networks seem to be have better quality modules (i.e. markers with more connections within their own module than with other modules) than those from rrblup effects networks.
 Turning off the `pamStage` when assigning modules also seem to result in slightly better kDiff, cluster coefficient (i.e. tendency to associate with only a select group) and TOM plots than when this option is on (more visible when GWAS effects were used).

 In addition, I wrote `scripts/compare_two_networks.R` to check which modules in one network corresponds to another module in a different network.
 This will help us understand how different parameters chosen during network construction affects the clustering of markers, and also help identify correponding modules when correlating networks with traits.
+To do that, I calculate the correlation between the module memberships (the correlation of the module eigengene and the marker effect profile) of two different networks.

 **PAM stage on vs off**